kpolsen/feeling-responsive/pages/outreach.md

 ## Organizer of TIP meetings: Tips in Programming
 At the Technical University of Denmark (DTU) I organize group meetings on various topics dealing with tools and techniques used, mainly in data analysis, but also in software development and data management.
-Each session is about an hour with a format very much like the Python meetings I was arranging at ASU (see below).
+Each session is about an hour long with a format very much alike that of the Python meetings I was arranging at ASU (see below).
 But the crowd consists of mainly electrical engineers, with a different set of challenges, and we have a lot of fun sharing new methods.

 <br>